JulianKropp/pubsub-sse/README.md

 - **Real-Time Data Streaming**: Utilizes SSE to push live data updates to clients.
 - **Topic-Based Subscriptions**: Supports public, private, and group topics for targeted data distribution.
 - **Dynamic Topic Handling**: Add, remove, subscribe, and unsubscribe from topics at runtime.
-- **Flexible Topic Hierarchy**: Topics can have nested subtopics for granular control.
 - **Client Management**: Add and remove clients dynamically.
+- **Event based**: Events are sent to clients only when there is a change in the data.

 ## How It Works

 The service uses Go's net/http package to handle SSE connections.
 Clients receive JSON-formatted data, consisting of system events (sys) and data updates (updates).
 The data format includes information about topics (public, private, group), subscribed topics, and updated data for subscribed topics.
-Topic Types
+Topic Types:

-- **Public Topics**: Visible and subscribable by all clients.
+- **Public Topics**: Visible by all clients.
 - **Private Topics**: Exclusive to individual clients.
 - **Group Topics**: Shared among clients in the same group.

-## Topic Subscription Hierarchy
+## Topic Subscription

-- **Subscribing** to a topic also includes all its subtopics.
+- **Subscribing** to a topic means receiving updates for that topic.
-- **Topics** and subtopics can be nested indefinitely.
+- **Unsubscribing** from a topic stops receiving updates for that topic.

 ## Contribute